 Bluestockings in Residence are scholars who hold an advanced degree in a humane discipline (literature, philosophy, history, theology) or have otherwise demonstrated excellence in their field of interest.
 Some hold faculty positions in higher education, some are classical educators, and some write and lecture on a freelance basis.
 Bluestockings in Residence contribute time and expertise to further the SWL mission.

-Marybeth Baggett is professor of English and Cultural Apologetics at Houston Baptist University.
+Marybeth Baggett is professor of English and Cultural Apologetics at Houston Christian University.
 She teaches a range of literature courses as well as research and writing for the Apologetics program.
 She serves as department chair of Apologetics in the School of Christian Thought.
-Her most recent publication is Telling Tales: Intimations of the Sacred in Popular Culture (Moral Apologetics Press, 2021), coauthored with her husband David Baggett, professor of Philosophy at HBU.
+Her most recent publication is Telling Tales: Intimations of the Sacred in Popular Culture (Moral Apologetics Press, 2021), coauthored with her husband David Baggett, professor of Philosophy at HCU.

-Rebekah Valerius earned a BS in Biochemistry from the University of Texas at Arlington and an MA in Apologetics from Houston Baptist University.
+Rebekah Valerius earned a BS in Biochemistry from the University of Texas at Arlington and an MA in Apologetics from Houston Christian University.
 Her academic interests include the works of G.K.
 Chesterton, philosophical and literary apologetics, and the philosophy of science.
 You can find her writing at The Christian Research Journal, An Unexpected Journal, Perennial Gen, and Worldview Bulletin.
 A favorite Bible passage for her is from the book of Job when God answers him out of the whirlwind: “Where were you when I laid the foundation of the earth … when the morning stars sang together and all the sons of God shouted for joy.”
 (Job 38: 4-7.)

 She lives with her husband and two daughters in a suburb of Dallas, Texas.
 She teaches biology and chemistry at a university model, classical Christian school in the area.